 From Axpe de Busturia train station, Bizkaia, October 2017.

-Morning view of misty mountains from host’s house in Etxarri, Nafarroa province, October 2017.
+Morning view of misty mountains from a host’s house in Etxarri, Nafarroa province, October 2017.

 Bermeo Harbour and some of the town from heights above, October 2017.
 Near the big building at 9 o’clock on the photo was the location of a Franco prison for Resistance women — I was told that Basque nuns locally brought food to the jail for them every day.
 (Photo: D.Breatnach)